brianpatrick/cosmic-view-life/README.md

 A quick note on the Pymol package.
 If your dataset does not include displaying protein models in 3D from PDB, you will not need Pymol.
 If you *do* need Pymol, it's assumed you know how to install it.
-(Using the `cosmic-proteins` YAML file to set up an environment should be sufficient.)
+The `pymol.yml` evironment should set all of this up appropriately.

 # Programs